← All work

 The architecture

-A container-based mini-app runtime with a JS Bridge exposing only permission-gated native APIs.
+A container-based mini-app runtime with a permission bridge that exposes only gated native APIs.
 Each mini-app is sandboxed at the container boundary; the bridge mediates every native capability the mini-app can call (camera, location, payment, identity).
+Bridge permissions are declared up front at submission time and re-validated on every call — with parameter checking, rate-limiting, and audit logging — so a mini-app can never quietly widen the surface it was approved for.

 Identity